What is an informational text

 Formatting text

-After writing the draft, the material should be formatted to make it easier for the reader to understand.
+After writing a draft, the material should be formatted to make it easier for the reader to understand.
 This includes subheadings, headings, paragraphs, bolding, numbered or bulleted lists.
 Attention blocks should also be created to focus the reader on the information.
 They look in the form of footnotes: "Note", "Tip", "Useful".

-We're fact-checking
+Performing fact-checking

-Read the text.
+Read the text

-A mandatory activity aimed at correcting errors, removing tautology, and simplifying complex sentences.
+An obligatory activity aimed at correcting errors, removing tautology, and simplifying complex sentences.
 It is better to make proofreading after a couple of hours or the next day.
 It is recommended to read the article aloud, so it is easier to detect stylistic errors and duplicate phrases.

 Conclusion